Team, Place & City Details

 Leek Wootton

-Leek Wootton is a village in Warwickshire, England, roughly one mile from Kenilworth and two miles from Warwick.
+Leek Wootton is a village and former civil parish, now in the parish of Leek Wootton and Guy's Cliffe, in the Warwick district, in the county of Warwickshire, England, approximately 2 miles south of Kenilworth and 2.5 miles north of Warwick.
 It lies in the triangle created by Kenilworth, Warwick and Leamington Spa.

 Leek (UK Parliament constituency)